Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: Stationary rotating black holes in

 Let us us start with the most symmetric case involving rotating black holes in $D=7$.
-As noted in Sec. \ref{ssec:MPBH}, when two angular momenta are zero, e.g., $J_2 = J_3 = 0$, the symmetry enhances to $\R \times U(1) \times SO(4)$.
-From the general discussion in Sec. \ref{sec:eom} we then know that both solution and the black hole entropy remain the same as in the $\lambda = 0$ case.
+As noted in Sec. \ref{ssec:MPBH}, when two angular parameters are zero, e.g., $a_2 = a_3 = 0$, the symmetry of the MP metric is enhanced to $\R \times U(1) \times SO(4)$.
+From the general discussion in Sec. \ref{sec:eom} (see statement on page 5) we then know that the solution, its mass and angular momenta, and all the thermodynamical parameters including the black hole entropy remain the same as in the $\lambda = 0$ case.
 This means